 DNP/Contribution to Nursing/Health Care: Before relocating to XXXX in 2011, my central professional focus was gerontology and adult rehab nursing.
 I now have eight years of teaching experience in nursing since I served as an Adjunct Faculty member at XXXX Community College, where I earned my AS Degree in 1997, for six years, and two years at the University of XXXX.
 When I relocated to XXXX, I entered the acute side of nursing and have been in hospital leadership since August 2012.
 I am also teaching adjuncts for a local college here; however, since teaching is in my blood, I want to stay actively involved.
 I see my future career as a faculty member in a leadership position to be the principal, long-term contribution I make to nursing.
 The hospital organization I work for, the University of XXXX Medical Center, is a strong advocate for DNP education for its staff.
 It pleases me greatly to pursue a terminal degree in my field to the mission and directions of the Medical Center where I serve.

-I feel strongly that I am now living through the best moments in my life as a result of my career in nursing and I look forward to much more joy to come; I thrive on the a growing intensity and passion that I have been feeling for my work with each passing year.
+I feel strongly that I am now living through the best moments in my life as a result of my career in nursing, and I look forward to much more joy to come.
+I thrive on the growing intensity and passion that I have been feeling for my work with each passing year.